-States that use the Preventing Suicide Technical Package approach, reduce provider shortages in underserved areas and showed lower increases in suicide rates (an average of 8% increase) than those who did not use this approach (an average of 13% increase).
+States that use Preventing Suicide Technical Package strategies and approaches, reduced provider shortages in underserved areas and showed lower increases in suicide rates (an average of 8% increase) than those that did not use this approach (an average of 13% increase).

-Suicide rates increases between 2013 and 2017 were lower for states that had passed lethal means legislation than those which had not.
+Suicide rates increases between 2013 and 2017 were lower for states that had passed lethal means legislation than those that had not.
 States with this legislation showed an average increase in suicide rates that was less than 50% of the rate of increase in states that had not passed such legislation.